Cell

 Cell#

-each component must have a unique name.
-Ideally the name is also consistent from different run times, in case you want to merge GDS files that were created at different times or computers.
+In GDS each component must have a unique name.
+Ideally the name is also consistent from run to run, in case you want to merge GDS files that were created at different times or computers.

-two components stored in the GDS file cannot have the same name.
-Ideally they will be references to the same component.
+Two components stored in the GDS file cannot have the same name.
+They need to be references (instances) of the same component.
 See

 References tutorial

 .
-That way we only have to store that component in memory once and all the references are just pointers to that component.
+That way we only have to store the component in memory once and all the references are just pointers to that component.

 Gives the component a unique name depending on the parameters that you pass to it.